lydstyl/191217-fair-refund/README.md

 - fetch data with an api
 - use Firebase firestore database (CRUD in progress)
 - use the context combined with useReducer hooks to provide a flux architecure.
 A redux like without to have to use Redux.

-Todo:

-- upload an image
+- upload an image with cloudinary https://www.youtube.com/watch?v=hlYczGvLlDY